ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 let the current flow, both of them would have to be in the conducting state.
 And it was told that sometimes insects walked onto the electric contacts of the relays and blocked them.
-Today, misbehavior of computer programs is rarely due to hardware faults, but the term \"bugs\" for errors and \"debugging\" for finding and fixing the errors, was kept.
+Today, misbehavior of computer programs is rarely due to hardware faults, but the term "bugs" for errors and "debugging" for finding and fixing the errors, was kept.